 American University of Health Sciences is located at 1600 East Hill Street, Signal Hill, California 90755.
 American University of Health Sciences is a private institution and is approved to operate by the Bureau for Private Postsecondary Education (BPPE).
-The Bureau's approval means compliance with minimum state standards as set forth in the Ed. code and does not imply any endorsement or recommendation by the state or superintendent.
+The Bureau's approval means compliance with minimum state standards as set forth in the Education code and does not imply any endorsement or recommendation by the state.
 Institutional approval must be re-approved every three years and is subject to continuing review.

 Graduate Degree Program

-Doctor of Pharmacy
+Doctor of Pharmacy 183.0 Quarter Units

 Master of Science in Nursing

-Family Nurse Practitioner
+Family Nurse Practitioner 85.0 Quarter Units

-Nursing Education
+Nursing Education 65.0 Quarter Units

-Nursing Administration, Leadership, and Management
+Nursing Administration, Leadership, and Management 65.0 Quarter Units

-Master of Science Degree in Clinical Research
+Master of Science Degree in Clinical Research 84.5 Quarter Units

 Undergraduate Degree Programs

-Bachelor of Science in Nursing

-BUCHEIOI 104.0 QUUITEI UTIIIS

-• RN to BSN 44.0 Quarter Units

-• LVN 45 Units Option

-Bachelor of Science in Pharmaceutical Sciences .189.0 Quarter Units
+Bachelor of Scien ce in Nursing 189.0 Quarter Units SN LVN 45 Units Option Bachelor of Scien ce in Pharmaceutical Sciences 189.0 Quarter Units